Oby12/Oby12/README.md

 <details>
   <summary>🧑 More about me</summary>

-- 🔭 I have just graduated from the Rise Academy 2023 batch 2 program
+- 🔭 I have just graduated from Bangkit Academy 2023 batch 2 program

 - 🌱 I’m currently learning **everything** 🤓